Whatsapp Icon

 Cervical Cancer Month

 January is Cervical Cancer Awareness Month.
-1 in every 4 women with a cervix dont get their cervical screening done, and this awareness month aims to change that.
-Every year over 300,000 women die of this cancer, and unfortunately, more than 80% of those women are from a low and middle-income country.
+1 in every 4 women with a cervix doesn't get their cervical screening done, and this awareness month aims to change that.
+Every year over 300,000 women die of this cancer, and unfortunately, more than 80% of those women are from low and middle-income countries.

 This can mean more tests and treatments, which can be difficult for some.
 We want everyone to access the information and support they require about cervical cancer.